-Canadian citizens who live, travel or are planning to travel in Portugal, should register to the Registration of Canadians Abroad to receive updates from the Embassy.
-Also please note that you are responsible for your personal security abroad, and are subject to local health regulations in the country while you are there.
+Canadian citizens who live, travel or are planning to travel in Portugal, please register yourselves as Canadian citizens abroad to receive updates from the Embassy.
+Please note that you are responsible for your personal security abroad, and are subject to local health regulations.

-You can also find reliable and up-to-date information on the following sites:
+You can also find much reliable, up-to-date information on the following sites:

-Yes, the Government of Canada advised, as of Monday, March 16, that Canadian travellers should return to Canada by commercial transport while they still can.
-However, if you choose to stay in Portugal, please ensure that you have sufficient financial resources and basic necessities, including medications.
+Yes, the Government of Canada advised, as of March 16, 2020 that Canadian travellers should return to Canada by commercial transport.
+If, however you choose to stay in Portugal, please ensure that you have sufficient financial resources and basic necessities, including medications.